Biomechanical analysis of rigid stabilization techniques for three-column injury in the lower cervical spine

 Digital Object Identifier (DOI)

 Bozkus, Hakan; Ames, Christopher P.; Chamberlain, Robert H.; Nottmeier, Eric W.; Sonntag, Volker K.H.; Papadopoulos, Stephen M.; and Crawford, Neil R., "Biomechanical analysis of rigid stabilization techniques for three-column injury in the lower cervical spine" (2005).
-Neurobiology.
+Translational Neuroscience.
 830.